tfonteyn/NeverTooManyBooks/app/src/main/java/com/hardbacknutter/nevertoomanybooks/NOTES.md

 NEW:

-- Bookshelves/Styles list editor improvement
 - dnb.de, OpenLibrary, Databazeknih: added support for resolving author pseudonyms.
   Can be disabled in their settings.
+- Bookshelves/Styles list editor improvement
 - Identifier editor (for Advanced users)

 FIXES:

-- dnb.de workaround added to solve an ongoing security issue on their site.
+- dnb.de workaround added for an ongoing certificate/security issue on the site.
 - github #137: dnb.de blocked requests without a 'referer'.
 - github #135: creating duplicate style names caused a crash
 - fixes for Android 8..10 devices where merging Authors (etc) would sometimes fail.